-Figure 14 on page 39 shows the different focus areas within each of our programmes.
+Figure 16 below shows the different focus areas within each of our programmes.

 Benefits of becoming a GreenCape member

 We currently have over 1100 members, and offer free membership.
 Becoming a member of GreenCape will give you access to the latest information regarding developments in the various sectors; access to tools, reports, and project information; and offer you the opportunity - through our networking events - to meet and interact with various stakeholders in the green economy.